Flexer and Sandiland

 What information do we collect from you?

-The data we collect may be personal data and may include your information including but not limited to your name, email address, postal address, year of birth and interests.
+We do not collect data via our website.
+The only information we access is through 3rd party secure applications including Zoom, GoFundMe and Mail Chimp acting on our behalf.
+The data collected may be personal data and may include your information including but not limited to your name, email address, postal address, age, sex, ethnicity, sexuality and interests.

 How do we collect information from you?